return42/sphkerneldoc/doc/books/linux_tv/media/v4l/vidioc-enum-dv-timings.rst

 this list.

-To query the available timings, applications initialize the ``index`` field and zero the reserved array of struct :ref:`v4l2_enum_dv_timings <v4l2-enum-dv-timings>` and call the ``VIDIOC_ENUM_DV_TIMINGS`` ioctl on a video node with a pointer to this structure.
+To query the available timings, applications initialize the ``index`` field, set the ``pad`` field to 0, zero the reserved array of struct :ref:`v4l2_enum_dv_timings <v4l2-enum-dv-timings>` and call the ``VIDIOC_ENUM_DV_TIMINGS`` ioctl on a video node with a pointer to this structure.
 Drivers fill the rest of the structure or return an EINVAL